mbobiosio/mbobiosio/README.md

 ## About Me:

-I'm Mbuodile Obiosio, I'm a Software Engineer 👨‍💻 who is very passionate about mobile technologies.
+I'm Mbuodile Obiosio, I'm a Software Developer 👨‍💻 who is very passionate about mobile technologies.
 Working to be an efficient Engineer.

 I pride myself on having an artistic eye despite being “just” a developer and I love opportunities where I can utilize both the artistic and the technical aspects of my brain.
 I'm excited about food, sports, music and wildlife and I believe a combination of these great units help me cordinate my thinking processes more efficiently.
 You're welcome to connect.